 The speed of thought is slow unless it follows the old creases and the old grooves.
 No adequate speed is possible so long as attention must be given to the succeeding stages of the thought or act.
-This is true of all acts and of all thoughts, whether in the home or upon of all thoughts, whether in the nome or upon the street, in the shop or in the office.
+This is true of all acts and of all thoughts, whether in the home or upon the street, in the shop or in the office.

 Great speed of thought and action must not be confused with hurried thought and action.
 Speed which is habitual is never hurried.
 There are many acts of skill which can be done much more easily if performed rapidly than if performed slowly.
-When working hurriedly, there is a speeding up of all movements whether necessary or unnecessary;

-but the speed secured from correct habits is primarily dependent upon the elimination of useless movements and the concentration of energy at the essential point.
+When working hurriedly, there is a speeding up of all movements whether necessary or unnecessary; but the speed secured from correct habits is primarily dependent upon the elimination of useless movements and the concentration of energy at the essential point.